ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 ## Exercises

 1. Add multiplication and division to `AE`.
 Recall that `div` is the Haskell function for integer division.
 Do we lose any of our nice properties by doing this?
+2. Rewrite the `eval` function to return a Haskell `Int` rather than an `AE` value.
+This is an alternative to returning the Haskell datatype.
 2. Rewrite `AE` replacing the `Plus` and `Minus` constructors in the AST with a single constructor `Binop op t1 t2` where `op` is the represented binary operation.
 You will need to change the parser to generate `Binop` rather than `Plus` and `Minus`.
 Think carefully about what `op` should be.
 If you do it right, you should be able to add any operator to `AE` by simply changing the parser.

 ## Source